 Remarketing is that annoying thing everyone experiences on the web, where the products and services they browse start haunting them around the internet.
-This stalking happens through related adverts suddenly being offered up on most distraction-economy based websites, which is pretty much all of them.
+This stalking happens through related adverts suddenly being offered upon most distraction-economy based websites, which is pretty much all of them.

 Remarketing works by letting advertisers track which pages customers go to on online merchant or service provider websites.
-If the customer doesn’t buy anything, the advertiser can pay a hefty premium to “retarget” that lost customer with advertisements for the service or even the exact product(s) that the customer browsed on the merchant’s website.
+If the customer doesn’t buy anything, the advertiser can pay a hefty premium to “retarget” that lost a customer with advertisements for the service or even the exact product(s) that the customer browsed on the merchant’s website.

 Online shoppers know these advertisements best from that somewhat uneasy feeling you get as if someone is looking over your shoulder and suddenly ad banners for the websites you just visited start popping up all over the web.
 It’s sometimes fairly obvious when it’s going on and people don’t quite know what to make of it.
 I believe that these moments where people realize that this is happening are responsible for creating much of the resentment — in parts of the internet inhabitants — towards the advertisement industry in recent years.

-I don’t know the success rate of these remarketing campaigns, but as everyone seem to be using the technique it must have very high return on investment!
+I don’t know the success rate of these remarketing campaigns, but as everyone seems to be using the technique it must have a very high return on investment!
 I do believe I’m correct in asserting that far too many advertisers are overly aggressive with how soon they start their remarketing campaigns after a customer leaves the website.
 I also believe they keep running them for far too long!

 I switched web hosting provider from DigitalOcean to Linode some two months ago.
 Linode is still ‘targeting’ me with advertisement banners today, enticing me into buying their hosting services.
 It’s been two months!
-They should either have realized that I’ve bought their services already and I’m now a paying customer, or at least have given up on the remarketing campaign as it’s been almost ten weeks!
+They should either have realized that I’ve bought their services already and I’m now a paying customer, or at least have given up on the remarketing campaign as its been almost ten weeks!

 I also keep running into aggressive advertisers who are so eager to “get me back” that I haven’t even left their site before they start the remarketing campaign.
 Say you’ve placed one or two items in your virtual shopping basket, and then quickly take a detour to a news article in a secondary tab.
 Damned near every time you’ll see those very two products from your basket parading and dancing around in half the advertisement spots around the article.
 This type of remarketing is often done entirely indiscriminately of the value of the products you’re about to buy.
 If the customer is considering buying two 40 cent egg cups and a paper clip, it can’t possibly be worth it to run a remarketing campaign.
 Yet, large vendors ranging from Amazon to Deal Extreme all seem to be running remarketing campaigns indiscriminately of the potential revenue from closing the sale.